rawsrc/PDOPlusPlus/README.md

 There's a new mechanism to intercept potential crashes on executing/querying SQL.<br>
 Using this, you do not have anymore to get your SQL code embedded in the a `try {...} catch (Exception $e) {...}` block.<br>
 See chapter **ERRORS** below.

+The version v3.1.0 is now able to manage a pool of database connections.
+You have to define for each connection an id and use it when you create a new instance of `PDOPlusPlus` to tell the engine which connection should be used.
+This is fully compatible with the old way of connecting to the database using constants.

 ### **WHY PDOPlusPlus ?**